ovh/docs/pages/web/hosting/faq-web_hosting/guide.en-gb.md

 There are two scenarios.
 Either your website was created with this web address or it appeared following a modification.

-#### Scenario 1: your website has been created with a xxxxx.cluster0xx.hosting.ovh.net URL
+#### Scenario 1: Your website has been created with a xxxxx.cluster0xx.hosting.ovh.net URL

 > [!warning]
 >